brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Brian C. Chang, MD
+title: Brian C. Chang, MD, PhD

 # Is this the primary user of the site?
 superuser: true